arshandalili/semantic-plausibility/README.md

 #### Fine-tuning the model

-Make sure that you have the files in the following structure:
+Make sure that you have the files in the following structure and set up the environment below:

 IMAGE